 My Six Years with Jimmy Savile: An Interview with His Biographer

 "He said to me that he didn't have normal feelings, that he didn't have friends," says author and journalist Dan Davies.
-"He" is Jimmy Savile, and those words a gross understatement.
+"He" is Jimmy Savile, and those words are a gross understatement.
 Knowing what we know now, any of us could have made that assumption of Savile.
-But Davies has the dubious privilege of having heard that admission from the man himself – as Savile's biographer, Davies spent a great deal of time with Savile interviewing him over six years.
-Of course, it was only after Savile's death in 2011 that the truth of his life was revealed.
+But Davies has the dubious privilege of having heard that admission from the man himself—as Savile's biographer, Davies spent a great deal of time with Savile interviewing him over six years.
+Of course, it was only after Savile's death, in 2011, that the truth of his life was revealed.

 "He studied what his impact was on other people.
 He calculated how he could manipulate that and use that to his own end," continues Davies, whose biography of Savile, In Plain Sight: The Life and Lies of Jimmy Savile, recently won the Gordon Burn Prize.
 "He used to boast to me about having this power to make people laugh.
 That you couldn't help but laugh.
 It gave him power over people."

 I'm talking with Davies in a café in London's Soho, just around the corner from numerous venues Savile frequented during his life.
-We are four years remote from Savile's death, three away from the moment the allegations against his sexual offences were taken seriously.
-I want to ask Davies about Savile, but also about his own journey – from "hating" Savile as a child to his adulthood obsession with a man who would posthumously become known as Britain's most public monster: the one time Knight of the Realm, famous charity worker and sexual offender of over 450 people.
+We are four years removed from Savile's death, three away from the moment the allegations against his sexual offenses were taken seriously.
+I want to ask Davies about Savile, but also about his own journey—from "hating" Savile as a child to his adulthood obsession with a man who would posthumously become known as Britain's most public monster: the onetime Knight of the Realm, famous charity worker, and sexual offender of more than 450 people.

 Davies started interviewing Savile in 2004: "It started out as one man's quest to find the dark heart of Jimmy Savile," he says.
 "Originally the book was called Apocalypse Now, Then.
-He was Kurtz and I was Willard, travelling up the river into the centre of his jungle.
-I was trying to get to the bottom of why I was fixated with him for so long; what was the mystery behind him.
+He was Kurtz and I was Willard, traveling up the river into the center of his jungle.
+I was trying to get to the bottom of why I was fixated with him for so long.
+What was the mystery behind him?
 What secrets did he hold?"

-Davies' interest in Savile started young.
+Davies's interest in Savile started young.
 As a nine-year-old, he attended a recording of Jim'll Fix It with his mother.
 "I was really spooked out by [him]," he says.
-"I didn't know why – but that feeling stayed with me.
-Then I read a series of interviews with him in The Sun, which painted this totally alternative picture of him from what most people thought.
-He seemed dark, controlling; a violent character who had been spewed forth from the dancehall scene of Leeds."
+"I didn't know why—but that feeling stayed with me.
+Then I read a series of interviews with him in the Sun, which painted this totally alternative picture of him from what most people thought.
+He seemed dark, controlling—a violent character who had been spewed forth from the dancehall scene of Leeds."

-They first met in properly in 2004, when Davies worked for Jack magazine – and it swiftly became apparent who was in charge of these encounters.
-"I was thrust against the wall by two guys, one who was a Police officer and both of whom were members of of his Friday morning club.
+They first met properly in 2004, when Davies worked for Jack magazine—and it swiftly became apparent who was in charge of these encounters.
+"I was thrust against the wall by two guys, one who was a police officer and both of whom were members of of his Friday morning club.
 And Savile told them to frisk me.
 It was meant to be a joke, but it established a power structure."

-If – for example – Davies attempted to nail down Savile on the specifics of the rumours surrounding him, he would be rebuffed.
-On dates it was often, "How-the-fuck-should-I-know, 1644?" and on questions he didn't want to touch upon: "'You ask the questions, I'll tell you the answers.'
+If—for example—Davies attempted to nail down Savile on the specifics of the rumors surrounding him, he would be rebuffed.
+On dates it was often, "How the fuck should I know?
+1644?"
+And on questions he didn't want to touch upon: "'You ask the questions, I'll tell you the answers.'
 They were the rule of the engagements, here."
 A master of deflection and evasion, Savile was exceptionally skilled at "slipping out of" any awkward situation.

-And yet Davies was intrigued by "Britain's favourite odd uncle", certain that despite a reputation as "a happy go lucky minstrel that danced across the British landscape sprinkling fun and laughter as he went", there was something off about Savile, that the nine-year-old Davies had been on to something.
+And yet Davies was intrigued by "Britain's favorite odd uncle," certain that despite a reputation as "a happy-go-lucky minstrel that danced across the British landscape sprinkling fun and laughter as he went," there was something off about Savile, that the nine-year-old Davies had been on to something.

-"Savile's life is the story of our society in the last fifty, sixty, years," Davies says.
-"He went from Depression era Leeds, through the War in the mines as a Bevin Boy, to the forefront of British pop music in the late 50s and early 60s, into institutions like the BBC, hospitals, royal families, Prime Ministers...
+"Savile's life is the story of our society in the last fifty, sixty years," Davies says.
+"He went from Depression-era Leeds, through the War in the mines as a Bevin Boy, to the forefront of British pop music in the late 50s and early 60s, into institutions like the BBC, hospitals, royal families, prime ministers...
 And everywhere.
 You can tell all of these stories through this weird flickering beam of life light that was him," Davies says, slightly shaking his head.
-"The thing is, I didn't realise it would illuminate such fucking dark truths and hidden corners."
+"The thing is, I didn't realize it would illuminate such fucking dark truths and hidden corners."

-Back in the early 70s, Davies says that Radio 1 and 2 sent Savile's press office to lunch with all the major Fleet Street editors to find out if they had caught wind of the rumours about Savile.
+Back in the early 70s, Davies says, Radio 1 and 2 sent Savile's press office to lunch with all the major Fleet Street editors to find out if they had caught wind of the rumors about Savile.
 They all said yes.
 "And the next question was: 'Are you going to do anything about it?'
 And the answer was no...
 He's a popular guy.
-He's got an OBE, he does all this charity...."
+He's got an OBE, he does all this charity..."

-"What I've subsequently found out is that hinting what he was up to was part of his defence mechanism," says Davies.
-"He got them into print or out as a joke – things that really happened – but in a way that sort of said, 'And I picked up this lovely lass, and one thing lead to another, nudge-nudge-wink-wink.
+"What I've subsequently found out is that hinting what he was up to was part of his defense mechanism," says Davies.
+"He got them into print or out as a joke—things that really happened—but in a way that sort of said, 'And I picked up this lovely lass, and one thing led to another, nudge-nudge-wink-wink.
 I'm a single guy, and I have these normal male urges.'"

 Savile, of course, was not a normal man.
-He was a ferociously cruel monster – a molester of children, a violent manipulator, an egotistical knife to the back of every one he encountered.
-What is hard for people to balance is the idea of Savile as the ubiquitous entertainer and the reality of what he really was.
-Nicknamed Saint Jimmy, he reportedly raised an estimated £40 million for charity – funding hospitals, like Stoke Mandeville.
+He was a ferociously cruel monster—a molester of children, a violent manipulator, an egotistical knife to the back of every one he encountered.
+What is hard for people to balance is the idea of Savile as the ubiquitous entertainer and what he was in reality.
+Nicknamed Saint Jimmy, he reportedly raised an estimated £40 million for charity—funding hospitals, like Stoke Mandeville.
 He then abused the patients.
 He built up and destroyed lives.

-Savile – "a very, very clever bloke," with an "almost animal cunning" – learnt his tricks at a young age.
+Savile—"a very, very clever bloke" with an "almost animal cunning"—learned his tricks at a young age.
 "He called it the power of oddness," says Davies.
 "As a Bevin Boy, he worked the mines.
 Once, he claimed that he got to the mine late for his shift after a night out and didn't have time to change, so went down in the mine with his suit and a newspaper under his arm.
 When down there, he stripped off, worked all day, washed himself from his water can at the end of his shift, put his clothes back on, which he'd wrapped in his newspaper, and came out spotless.
 He had this power to keep people guessing, a power to manipulate and control his own image."

 Power was central to Savile's life.
 From speaking to Davies, there's an implication that Savile derived little pleasure from anything other than power.
 It's a word Davies uses time and again to describe Savile's motives.
 "He talked about when he first played a record to make people dance, it wasn't the thrill of everybody losing themselves in the music," adds Davies, "it was the power that he had over those people to make them move to his tempo."

-I ask Davies if Savile ever showed any implications of guilt, any chinks in his armour.
-Was he – for instance – a psychopath?
-What of devout Catholicism and charitable work?
+I ask Davies if Savile ever showed any implications of guilt.
+Was he—for instance—a psychopath?
+What about his devout Catholicism and charitable work?
 Did they suggest that he was aware that he had committed awful crimes?

-Davies and I only have an hour together – but what is evident from our conversation is that this chance connection with one of Britain's most awful monsters has taken its toll.
+Davies and I only had an hour together—but what is evident from our conversation is that this chance connection with one of Britain's most awful monsters has taken its toll.
 In Plain Sight is not just the story of Savile, but also one man's desire to find the real man behind the mask.
 It's never easy to peel back the curtain and stare into the eye of the wizard.
 Sometimes, the wizard stays with you.